RachelGreenwood/curriculum/dev-tools/command-line-advanced.md

 - Piping commands together

   - You can chain commands using the pipe operator, `|`, located above your return key (to get to the pipe `|`, press shift and `\`).
 Commands connected by pipes are run in order from left to right.
 The output of the first command gets "piped" or fed into the next command, which is run, and then the output of that is piped into the next command, and so forth.
-  - Example: the command on the third line below will print all text files (`cat *.txt`), searching for only lines containing "error" (`grep error`), and print a count of those lines(`wc -l`).
+  - Example: the command on the third line below will print all text files (`cat *.txt`), search for only lines containing "error" (`grep error`), and print a count of those lines(`wc -l`).
 Try these commands and watch how the output changes:

     ```sh
     cat *.txt